Ultramarine-Linux/.github/profile/README.md

 With the move to GitHub we aim to be more transparent, and plan to provide unified information about the current state of the project and future plans.

-For any feedback and communication with the Team, you can join our [Discord server](https://discord.com/invite/bUuQasHdrF).
+For any feedback and communication with the team, you can join our [Discord server](https://discord.com/invite/bUuQasHdrF).